Asifkletech/Pneumonia-Detection-Using-Ensemble-Learning-Using-Chest-X-Ray-Images/README.md

 * To develop a system that can accurately detect pneumonia in chest X-ray images.
-* To compare the performance of different deep learning models (ResNet, MobileNetV2, DenseNet) in terms of accuracy, sensitivity specificity and efficiency for pneumonia detection.
+* To compare the performance of different deep learning models (ResNet, MobileNetV2, DenseNet) in terms of accuracy, sensitivity specificity and efficiency for pneumonia detection.
 * To extract relevant features from chest X-ray images using the choosen deep learning models to capture important patterns and characteristics associated with pneumonia.
 * To utilize ensemble learning techniques to combine the predictions of multiple models